-Dar, is the son of a king, who is hunted by a priest after his birth and grows up in another family.
-When he becomes a grown man his new father is murdered by savages and he discovers that he has the ability to communicate with the animals.
-After that, Dar begins his quest for revenge in this Conan-like movie.Written by
+Dar, the son of a king, is hunted by a priest after his birth, so he is sent to grow up in another family.
+When he becomes a grown man, his new father is murdered by savages.
+He discovers that he has the ability to communicate with the animals, and after that, Dar begins his quest for revenge in this Conan-like movie.Written by

 Chris Makrozahopoulos <firstname.lastname@example.org>

 30 of 37 people found this review helpful.